meshplay/meshplay/docs/pages/project/contributing/contributing-model-relationships.md

 - `evaluationQuery`: Name of the policy or policies (Open Policy Agent rego file(s)) to invoke for relationship evaluation.
 Identify an existing OPA policy as the `evaluationQuery` suitable to the relationship.
 If no policy exists, propose a new policy (rego). *(rarely necessary)* Create a new policy for the evaluation of your relationship using Rego. *This step is only necessary and can typically be skipped.
 Contact a maintainer if the relationship requires a new policy to evaluate the relationship.*
 - `description`: A characterization of the relationship, its purpose, and any constraints or considerations of its application.

-{% include alert.html title="Use Existing Relationships as Examples" type="info" content="Browse the <a href='https://github.com/meshery/meshery/tree/master/server/meshmodel'>existing relationships in the Meshery repository</a> to find examples of how to existing relationships, using them as a template.
-Alternatively, you can review a prior pull request as an example as well, for example <a href='https://github.com/meshery/meshery/pull/9880/files'>PR #9880</a>." %}
+{% include alert.html title="Use Existing Relationships as Examples" type="info" content="Browse the <a href='https://github.com/meshplay/meshplay/tree/master/server/meshmodel'>existing relationships in the Meshplay repository</a> to find examples of how to existing relationships, using them as a template.
+Alternatively, you can review a prior pull request as an example as well, for example <a href='https://github.com/meshplay/meshplay/pull/9880/files'>PR #9880</a>." %}

 <a class="anchorjs-link" id="relationship-scopes"></a>

 ### 4. Configuring the Scope of Relationships

 The extent to which a relationship affects components within a model or beyond a model is defined and controlled using scopes.
-Scopes exist at two levels in Meshery relationships.
+Scopes exist at two levels in Meshplay relationships.

 #### Global Scope